 where

 $G_+$ is the deterministic complex gain of the implemented ecHT endpoint operator at $\omega_0$, incorporating the effects of a finite window, the analytic mask, and the sampled bandpass response.
-We denote its unwrapped phase by $\alpha (\omega) = \operatorname{unwrap} (\arg G_+)$.~$G_-$ quantifies the residual negative-frequency leakage that is passed by the effective analytic mask and filter.
-Notably, $G_+$ is independent of $\varphi_0$, whereas the leaked term inherits a $\varphi_0$-dependent rotation.
+We denote its unwrapped phase by $\alpha (\omega) = \arg G_+$.~$G_-$ quantifies the residual negative-frequency leakage that is not reduced by the effective analytic mask and filter.
+Notably, $G_+$ is independent of $\varphi_0$, whereas the leakage term inherits a $\varphi_0$-dependent rotation.